-I rarely stay in a singles place for long, often moving with the seasons and filling taxes in three states in a single year.
-Constantly working to see the world and I am especially attracted to desolation and empty places devoid of others, Having visited over 35 countries some of my favorite places to be are the north woods of Minnesota, a small farm in Sicily, the Gunnison Valley, a cafe in Turkey, a canyon in Utah, and deep in the jungle of Central America.
+I rarely stay in a single place for long, often moving with the seasons and filing taxes for three states in a single year.
+Constantly working to see the world and I am especially attracted to desolation and empty places, devoid of others.
+Having visited over 35 countries, some of my favorite places to be are the north woods of Minnesota, a small farm in Sicily, the Gunnison Valley, a café in Turkey, a canyon in Utah, and deep in the jungle of Central America.

 Purpose: I became an outdoor educator due to a love of teaching and an insatiable desire for adventure and exploration.
 This led me to Voyageur Outward Bound School.
 I learned quickly that work, although providing me with skills, would never fulfill my need for adventure.
 I will be walking for the immense challenge it represents, physically, mentally, logistically, and emotionally; to face the challenges of all sizes, foreseen and unforeseeable, tedious and exhausting, with steadiness and without yielding.

 I value learning life-ways of others, and how different the obvious may be when seen through a different cultural lens.